cloudflare/cloudflare-docs/content/reference-architecture/magic-transit-reference-architecture.md

 ### 3.3 Magic Transit Over Cloudflare Network Interconnect (CNI)

-Cloudflare Network Interconnect (CNI) allows customers to connect their network infrastructure directly to Cloudflare – bypassing the public Internet – for a more reliable, performant, and secure experience.
-More details on CNI can be found [here](https://developers.cloudflare.com/network-interconnect/).
+[Cloudflare Network Interconnect (CNI)](/network-interconnect/) allows customers to connect their network infrastructure directly to Cloudflare – bypassing the public Internet – for a more reliable, performant, and secure experience.

 * CNI is provisioned by the cross-connect providers as a set of layer 2 connections, and Cloudflare allocates a pair of IP addresses from Cloudflare’s own Internet-routable IP address block for each connection.